-Spassov's suggested warm-up makes great sense and should control players' progression to match readiness.
-With the early parts of the warm-up performed individually, players should be able to focus on their own movements and progression and not be tempted to perform too dynamic movements before their muscles are fully prepared.
+Spassov's suggested warm-up makes sense and should control players' progression to match readiness.
+With the early parts of the warm-up performed individually, players should focus on their movements and progression and not be tempted to perform too dynamic movements before their muscles are fully prepared.

 All players require speed.
 Everything else being equal, the faster you are, the better player you will be.
 However, football speed is different to the speed required of a sprinter.

 Your training must reflect the above considerations.
 Use these practices to improve your football speed: